 In this example an arbitrary attribute `name=cell2` is added.
 This may be done for other elements

 as well.
-Single or double quotes may be used, and ether of them *must* be used if the attribute
+Single or double quotes may be used, and either of them *must* be used if the attribute

 value contains spaces.
-Of cause alternatively a class might be assigned instead of the direct
+Of course, alternatively a class might be assigned instead of the direct

 CSS parameters.